NHSDigital/record-a-vaccination-guidance/app/managing-users.md

 ## Creating a RAVS account

-Once you have added a new user, we’ll automatically create a RAVS and Okta user account.
-We'll also send them a RAVS welcome email with instructions to access the service.
-Okta allows new users to verify their identity and use RAVS.
+Once you have added a new user, we’ll automatically create a RAVS account and send them a welcome email to access the service.

-If users:
+Okta allows new users to sign in and use RAVS.

-* already have an Okta account for other NHS applications, their RAVS account will be added to their existing Okta account.
+* If users already have an Okta account for other NHS applications, then their RAVS account will be added to their existing Okta account.
-* are new to Okta, they’ll also receive an Okta email with instructions to activate it.
+* If users are new to Okta, they’ll also receive an Okta email with instructions to set up their account.
 They’ll need to do this first to access RAVS.

 ![Screen shows user a preview email before they send it](/images/manage-users-check.png)